About Us

 5. SAFETY, HEALTH AND ENVIRONMENT (“SHE”)

-In ensuring employees work under a safe environment and the effect from the Group’s operations towards the environment are adequately monitored, the following entities have implemented adequate SHE procedures according to the following respective accredited systems:
+In ensuring employees work in a safe environment and the effect from the Group’s operations towards the environment are adequately monitored, the following entities of the Group are certified with the following necessary certification.

 Type